djcustard/GestureGAN/README.md

 - Attempt to create a combine a conditional network design (introduce controlled interpolation)
 - Create higher resolution, and in-turn, longer audio clips.

 10/04/20 - Still following tutorial on the construction of P-GAN's.
 If I am able to get results from this network.
 We will then begin inputting audio.
+Loading in this dataset has taken a huge amount of time.
+Because of the 20k images being loaded in, this has taken around 5 hours.

 Because of my inability to be able to succesfully regenerate audio from the STFT images I recieve from Daisukelab's code, I returned to the GANSynth code.
 From reading their papers before, I understand that they are fully able to perform Audio->Spec-> Audio tasks.
 Inside their Python program, Specgrams_Helper, they define function's named "waves_to_specgrams" and "specgrams_to_waves".
 I will look into these methods soon.